vonovak/react-navigation-props-mapper/README.md

 ### `withMappedNavigationProps`

-Use this function to be able to access the props passed to your screen _directly_.
+Use this function to be able to access the navigation params passed to your screen _directly_ from the props.
 Eg. instead of `this.props.navigation.state.params.user.userName` you'd write `this.props.user.userName`.
 The function wraps the provided component in a HOC and passes everything from `props.navigation.state.params` as well as `props.screenProps` to the wrapped component.

 #### Usage